-This post covers the best things to do in Chicago this March, including, free, family-friendly, as well as nighttime activities.
-We have updated this post for 2022.
+This post covers the best things to do in Chicago in March, updated for 2023.

 Disclosure: While our recommendations are always unbiased, we may receive a small share of sales through some of the links below at no cost to you.
 See the full text.